JannieP/ATMAssesment/readme.md

 Instructions on how to execute the application
 When the application starts, an embedded instance of Tomcat will start up with spring-boot.
-The default port is 8080, thus please ensure this port is available, if this is not possible, simply add configuration to the application.yml file in the src/main/resources folder
+I have set the default port is 8081, thus please ensure this port is available, if this is not possible, simply add configuration to the application.yml file in the src/main/resources folder

 e.g:
 server: